Tips for Lesbian Sex: 11 Erogenous Zones for Women that Every Lesbian Couple Must Explore

 I’ve certainly heard my share of people ask, “How do lesbians have sex?”
-And, I know there is plenty of interest in lesbian sex advice, and tips for lesbian sex, but I can’t recall one question, ever, about lesbian forplay, or advice for better foreplay, etc.
+And, I know there is plenty of interest in lesbian sex advice and tips for lesbian sex, but I can’t recall one question, ever, about lesbian foreplay, or advice for better foreplay, etc.

-Typically, people tend to think of foreplay as the activities leading up to “intercourse,” which, of course is defined as the whole penis-in-the-vagina thing.
-It makes sense that that this langdefinition is not functional for lesbian foreplay.
+Typically, people tend to think of foreplay as the activities leading up to “intercourse,” which, of course, is defined as the whole penis-in-the-vagina thing.
+It makes sense that this definition is not functional for lesbian foreplay.

 Defining Lesbian Foreplay